farheen-shaikh530/farheen-shaikh530/README.md

 <br>

-<span style="color:#a855f7">> **Research Assistant:**</span> Published research papers for ideal system workflow, referred paper to developed RAG architectures and achieved output precision by 85%, ensuring successful shipment of software releases and patches.
+<span style="color:#a855f7">> **Research Assistant:**</span> Published research papers LLM hallucination and use it for ideal system workflow, implemented readoning gap detective model and RAGAS evaluation, achieving output precision by 85%, ensuring successful shipment of software releases and patches.

 <br>